-If you're looking for a way to be held accountable and stay on track monthly, see if you're a perfect fit for the Number Boss Community.
-Each month, you get reminders to set your goals, track your progress (with a specific checklist of what to do) and important tax deadlines for the month.
-You also get 50% off monthly trainings, and can even save $50 on your Small Biz Starter Kit.
+If you're looking for a way to be held accountable and stay on track monthly, sign up for my free membership.
+Each month, you get reminders to set your goals, track your progress and important tax deadlines for the month.

 It's time to use what you've learned!
 If you don't already have a separate business checking account, this is your first step.
 Then you'll need to block some time and play catch up by noting your sales and costs through today.
 Finally, get on track monthly so you can start seeing your profits and using the story the numbers tell you in order to increase them and live the life you dream of, are capable of, and deserve.

 Be sure to stay in touch and check out my free resources.

 BUT THAT LEADS TO...